JCurtisRMIT/arduino/index.md

 * Use Four LED Widgets to indicate button presses.
 * When the button is pressed a fifth time, clear all of the LED Widgets and start again.
-* You can use this guide (Links to an external site.) to help, but don't copy/paste.
+* You can use [this guide]() to help, but don't copy/paste.
 Break down the code piece by piece using * the comments to help you.
 You will need to adjust your code to work with Blynk's timer.